PremiseWP/premise-time-track-rest-client/README.md

 # Premise Time Track REST Client

-This is a client for the Wordpress REST API, using OAuth 1.0a to use the .
+This is a client for the Wordpress REST API, using OAuth 1.0a to connect to the Premise Time Tracker plugin.

 This is *also* the repository for a WordPress provider for the [OAuth 1.0a client library][league-oauth] by the League of Extraordinary Packages.